 We do have some really good events in the town and it is up to us all to support them so they continue to grow in size and reputation.

-In 2018 there is a brilliant mix of things happening.
-Coming up we have Lionel Richie at the Proact, Chesterfield Food and Drink Festival, Chesterfield Pride, Chesterfield Fake Festival, Chesterfield Canal Walking Festival, Medieval and 1940’s events in the town centre, Chesterfield Festival of Cricket and The Chesterfield Half Marathon to name a few.
+There is always a brilliant mix of things happening.
+Our popular annual events include, Chesterfield Food and Drink Festival, Chesterfield Pride, Chesterfield Canal Walking Festival, Medieval Market and 1940’s Flea Market & events in the town centre, Chesterfield Festival of Cricket and Sparkle Night Walk to name a few.

 Where in the town do you spend your leisure time?